 The Philippians were not passive spectators but active participants in the grace

-in being Christians and living out their faith and seeing how God was willing to
+in being Christians and living out their faith and seeing God's willingness to

 work through their obedience.
 Everything Paul taught they applied, and as a